Mutalenic/blog_app/README.md

 ## Blog app - controllers Specs

-In this project, I have set up tests on the controllers I of my Blog app.
+In this project, I have set up tests on the controllers of my Blog app.

 ## Built with
 - Ruby